On July 7th, 2016, my comfort food world got rocked when the Rolling Stove food truck announced that it had served its last meal.

-On July 6th, 2010, the Rolling Stove would make its debut at an abandoned gas station in Deerfield Beach, and then six years later on the exact same day, it rolled for the last time.
+On July 6th, 2010, the Rolling Stove would debut at an abandoned gas station in Deerfield Beach, and then six years later, on the same day, it rolled for the last time.

 My menu is simple due to space.
 I have a special blend of meats for my burger.
 It’s a combo of skirt steak, ribeye, and bacon that I grind all together.
 I guess you would have to call it a steak burger.
 I also will be doing jerk, chicken, pork, and rice.
 The jerk can be a sandwich or served over rice.
 I also do what I will call jerk fried rice (kind of like jambalaya) with chicken or pork in it as well as some veggies, Roasted jerk wings.
 Hand-cut fries that you can get with a midwest cheddar cheese called Merkts on them (can you say obscene).
 Fried onion loaf and lots of specials on the weekends like ribs, shrimp, fish, and of course a few deserts.
 Everything will be made by me fresh daily.

 Troy Thomas, who ran two restaurants in his native Chicago and attended culinary school, is the man behind The Rolling Stove.
-The Rolling Stove made its debut in Delray Beach back on July 6, 2010.
+The Rolling Stove debuted in Delray Beach on July 6th, 2010.

 Late last year, things changed with the creation of the Miami Street Food Court (2010).
-The Rolling Stove came down here with more frequency.
+As a result, the Rolling Stove came down here with more frequency.
 I would count the minutes till my next Stove meal and still do.

 Yes, The Rolling Stove is my favorite truck, eat there, and you’ll find out why.

-I love everything on the menu, and I don’t even eat tomatoes.
-But honestly, get the Chicken Crisper Sandwich, it’s unreal.
+I love everything on the menu and don’t even eat tomatoes.
+But honestly, get the Chicken Crisper Sandwich; it’s unreal.

-While we don’t talk as often, Troy and I are still friends.
+While we don’t talk often, Troy and I are still friends.

-When I first began with food popups around town, Troy told me that if I needed any recipes from the Rolling Stove Food Truck, they were mine to have.
+When I first began with food popups around town, Troy told me that they were mine to have if I needed any recipes from the Rolling Stove Food Truck.